AlexanderMcColl/batch-instaloader/README.md

 6. Delete `df.csv`, clear the Sheet and fill it up again.
 7. Periodically delete all the extra fluff that gets downloaded;\
    Search for .json, .jpg (careful of unintentional image deletions).

-## Coming next

-Use Python native csv.DictReader which is apparently faster, and won't need Pandas.